 After last October’s shocker, Vasyl Lomachenko (14-2) begins his journey back to lightweight supremacy with a tough fight against the rangy Masayoshi Nakatani (19-1).
-Read on as we explain how to watch a Lomachenko vs Nakatani live stream today and catch all the boxing action online where it's being shown exclusively in the US on ESPN Plus.
+Read on as we explain how to watch a Lomachenko vs Nakatani live stream today and catch all the boxing action online from anywhere in the world.

 The loss of Loma's WBA (Super), WBO, and The Ring lightweight titles at the hands of Teófimo López sent shockwaves through the sport, and unceremoniously dumps the Ukrainian great right back at square one.